An increasing problem in the modern age.

 Insulin resistance of varying degrees are levels <10 mU/L but the optimised target to minimise inflammation is 6-7 mU/L.

-Scalp hair loss – commonly with an accompanying androgenic follicle miniaturisation and (sometimes) an increased facial/body hair results when TT cannot be aromatised back to Oestrogen and up-converts to Dihydrotestosterone (DHT).
+Scalp hair loss – commonly with an accompanying androgenic follicle miniaturisation and (sometimes) increased facial/body hair and a coarsening of the skin’s pores in the facial T-zone results when TT cannot be aromatised back to Oestrogen and up-converts to Dihydro-testosterone (DHT).
 DHT is the biologically-active metabolite of TT – and three times more potent.
 DHT is formed in the hair follicles, adrenal and male reproductive glands; the important factor for causation here is the TT-DHT ratio – more than total or ‘free’ Testosterone per se (Chan: 2011).

 Whilst not without their potential problems, TT and DHT are essential for developing sex-specific characteristics throughout a male’s life.
 It’s preferable for males to minimise aromatase activity and retain TT (Journal of Clinical Endocrinology Metab: 2002) – but elevated levels of these androgens in a female body comes with detrimental consequences.